TDStrasser/KookaBlockly-Reference/docs/source/clock.rst

 .. figure:: images/clock-palette.png
    :width: 300
    :align: center

-   The palette of KookaBlockly Clock blocks
+   The palette of KookaBlockly Clock blocks.

 Each of the Clock blocks is described in the following sections.